Vision 2025 loading now

 • This work is symbiotic with the recent LIVE Green Vision and Declaration for the wider music industry, supporting the aim of every organisation taking responsibility for measuring and reporting emissions.

-A Draft Green Events Code of Practice was prepared in late 2021, and has undergone 10 months of industry consultation, via online surveys, an industry roundtable meeting, and presentations to LIVE, the DCMS, UK Music, IoL, LAEOG.
+A Draft Green Events Code of Practice was prepared in late 2021, and underwent 10 months of industry consultation, via online surveys, an industry roundtable meeting, and presentations to LIVE, the DCMS, UK Music, IoL, LAEOG.

 Next steps